kellyjwallace/kellyjwallace.github.io/research.md

 <p><center><img src="/images/aburtoni.png" height="375"> </center></p>
 <p style="text-align:center;font-size:80%"><i><font color="darkslateblue"> drawing by <a href="https://caitlinfriesen.myportfolio.com/"> <b>Caitlin Friesen</b></a></font></i></p>

 <p style="color:darkslateblue"><em> I'm interested in understanding how an individual's social environment influences how they behave and make decisions.
 I have investigated this question across three model systems: cichlid fish, mosquitofish, and prairie voles.
-These three systems are well known for their dynamic and varied social interactions, a historical foundation on the neural and hormonal mechanisms of social behavior and decision-making, and an integration of across broad eco-evolutionary frameworks. </em></p> <br><br>
+These three systems are well known for their dynamic and varied social interactions, a historical foundation on the neural and hormonal mechanisms of social behavior and decision-making, and an integration of across broad eco-evolutionary frameworks. </em></p>